 I have just finished reading a book by the British clinical psychologist David Smail (1938 – 2014), called “Power Interest and Psychology: Elements of a materialist understanding of distress”.
-My housemate bought Smail’s book after I complained that his opinions on mental health were out of date, because he was only reading books from half a century ago – by Foucault, Laing and others.
-Reading Smail’s book was our attempt to gain insight into a more modern perspective on mental health in our society.
+My housemate bought Smail’s book after I complained that his opinions on mental health were out of date, based on literature from half a century ago.
+With Smail’s book we hoped to gain insight into a more modern perspective on mental health in our society.

 Point 1 from the book: We should take our focus away from individual psychology.

 In psychology and psychiatry we aim to understand human emotional distress by understanding the mind and biogenetic makeup of the individual.
 Less attention is paid to what is going on in the world and the relationship between individuals and society.
 Smail argues that societal factors are just as important in influencing our emotional states, as “we are as much creatures of culture as of biology”.

 In our current system we deem each individual’s emotional state to be “largely if not solely their own responsibility”.
 Smail suggests that “abandoning a self-centred psychology would increase freedom and dignity rather than diminish them” (this links back to a previous post on the blog by ).
 By continuing to blame individuals for their suffering within society, Smail warns that we are making it easy for the few individuals in power to exploit us for their own advantage…